🌟 Enterprise Feature 🌟 This feature is bundled with GraphQL-Enterprise.

 # app/graphql/types/legacy_recipe_flag.rb

-# In the old version of the schema, "recipe flags" were limited to defined set of values.
+# In the old version of the schema, "recipe tags" were limited to defined set of values.

 # was added for GraphQL.